 |back to the top|

 Senior French majors with both an overall grade point average of 3.5 and a grade point average in French of 3.5 may apply to the Honors Program in French.
 Students meeting these criteria may obtain the application from the Undergraduate Advisor in 4209 Dwinelle.
 After verification of GPA and proof that the student is in the final two semesters at Berkeley has been submitted to the Undergraduate Advisor, students prepare and submit a written proposal to both the major adviser and the supervisor of the thesis detailing the subject of the thesis.
-Upon admission to the Honors program, students undertake research on an approved topic of their choice in French literature.
+Upon admission to the Honors program, students undertake research on an approved topic of their choice.
 The results of this research constitute an Honors essay.

 H195A-B is a two-semester sequence (2 units each semester); credit and grade are awarded upon completion of the sequence.
 Students should therefore begin the sequence no later than the semester before their final semester at Berkeley